ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

    - The first one is called MyKafkaConsumer.
 This class implements the interface AcknowledgingMessageListener and is linked to the messageListenerContainer for a specific topic.
    - The second one is called KafkaConsumers.
 We use the Spring annotation @KafkaListener to create another consumer.
    - The third one is called ConsumerServiceImpl.
 The consumer is create here by using the KafkaConsumer class.
 A fixed thread pool is used to run this task concurrently.
+4. [Twitter producer]((https://github.com/ManuMyGit/CodingTutorials/tree/main/microservices/eventdriven/kafka/twitterproducer)): this projects creates a producer by using tweets from tweeter.
+5. [Elastic Search consumer]((https://github.com/ManuMyGit/CodingTutorials/tree/main/microservices/eventdriven/kafka/elasticsearchconsumer)): this projects creates a consumer to read tweets from the broker and save them into Elastic Search.
+6. [Twitter streams]((https://github.com/ManuMyGit/CodingTutorials/tree/main/microservices/eventdriven/kafka/twitterstreams)): this projects creates a stream to read tweets from the broker, filter them by using number of retweets as criteria and storing them into a new topic.